Graphic Design (GD)

 GD 360.
 Web Design I. (3 Credits)

-introduces students to the practical aspects of web design techniques and technology.
+This course introduces students to the practical aspects of web design techniques and technology.
 Provides basic understanding of the major applications used in commercial website design (including but not limited to Adobe Photoshop/Image Ready, Dreamweaver and Flash) and the integration of these applications into the workflow of site design, from the initial concept to final execution.
 Studio Fee.
-3 credits.

 GD 361.
 Web Design II.
 (3 Credits)